What’s the Difference Between an Estate Plan and a Will?

 - Other real property (cars, jewelry, art, books, etc.)

-How your state distributes assets may not be how you would like your assets to be distributed.
+How state law distributes assets may not be how you would like your assets to be distributed.
 So, it’s essential to have a will specifying your wishes.

 Because laws differ and can be complex, it’s a good idea to speak with an estate planning lawyer about your estate.